The Jericho Project Inc

 The Jericho Project is the lead organization for 2019 Planet Healing Films

-Richard Morris, President's resume, President let's you meet the man who is 100% committed to deliver permanent, attainable housing for all.
+Richard Morris, President's resume, brings you the man who is 100% committed to deliver permanent, attainable housing for all.

-Sandy Gallagher, Secretary/Treasurer's resume introduces you to an amazing woman whose
+Sandy Gallagher, Secretary resume introduces you to an amazing woman whose

 lifetime of service as a mental health counselor and licensed clinical social worker was enhanced with her Smith College education.